Blazam-App/docs.blazam.org/docsource/update/auto.md

 ﻿# Automatic Updates

 ## Self-Update Setup
-Some manual configuration is neccessary to perform self-updates for now.
+Some manual configuration is necessary to perform self-updates for now.

 First decide the account to use.
 There are two approved options.